x-kevinl/xmrig-script-pi/README.md

 # xmrig-script-pi
-An automated xmrig install script for Raspberry Pi that mines Monero.
+An automated xmrig install script for Raspberry Pi.